tenstad/vault-plugin-auth-jwt-auto-roles/README.md

 **Problem**: The [builtin _jwt_ auth plugin](https://github.com/hashicorp/vault-plugin-auth-jwt) requires a role-name to be specified during authentication.
-If authorized, access is only granted to the policies of that single role.
+When authenticated, access is only granted based on the policies of that single role.
 Even though the JWT satisfies multiple roles' bound claims.
 Repeated logins with different role names are thus sometimes required, resulting in access being split over multiple tokens.

 **Solution**: The _jwt-auto-roles_ plugin automatically determines which roles' bound claims a JWT matches.
 It grants access to the union of all the matching